PraneshKishan/Medical_Custom_Chatbot/README.md

 - Now run the chatbot.py file.

 # Note :
-- Enter the correct fiole location path in the code where mentioned as "intents file path"
+- Enter the correct file location path in the code where mentioned as "Enter your intents.json file path here" in training.py and chatbot.py codes
 - This is a CLI program.
 - The Data You enter in the intents.json file will affect the chatbot